Skip to main content

 Collision Mode

-This is an adjustment that you can enable different ways of calculating the collisions.
+This setting lets you choose different ways of calculating collisions.

 You can choose between All Actors, Only On-Screen Actors, and Gridding.